 9. Mývatn Nature Baths

-A place we had never heard about before, but so glad we didn’t miss this!
+A place we had never heard about before, but so glad we added this on on our Iceland itinerary!
 The Mývatn Nature Baths have also been called the “Blue Lagoon of the North”.
 Compared to the Blue Lagoon, you don’t need to make any reservation in advance and are less crowded too.
 The best time to visit Myvatn is in the evening just before sunset.
 Lovely experience!

 Mývatn Nature Baths